nightowls19vp/nyp19vp-be/README.md

 ### Prerequisite

-Docker and docker must be installed and run in your machine
+Docker and docker must be installed and run in your machine.

+Eslint and Prettier extension MUST BE INSTALLED

 ### Commands